MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss/jboss-on-azure.md

 ## JBoss EAP on Azure Virtual Machines

 [Azure Virtual Machine Scale Sets](https://azure.microsoft.com/services/virtual-machine-scale-sets/) provide groups of load-balanced, highly scalable virtual machines for workloads of any size.
 Choose a VM image of your preference and scale to thousands of VMs based on usage metrics.
-JBoss EAP on Virtual Machine Scale Sets uses jointly-developed deployment templates to install JBoss EAP and Red Hat Enterprise Linux on your VMs behind a load balancer, all within a Virtual Network.
-This template provides you with an enterprise-scale foundation to lift-and-shift your existing JBoss EAP applications.
+JBoss EAP on Virtual Machine Scale Sets (VMSS) uses jointly-developed deployment templates to install JBoss EAP and Red Hat Enterprise Linux on your VMs behind a load balancer, all within a virtual network.
+These templates provide you with an enterprise-scale foundation to lift-and-shift your existing JBoss EAP applications.
 JBoss EAP on VMSS supports clustered deployments via Azure Ping, so your stateful applications can run well.

 ### More Resources